Your Shield Against the State

 Increase Your Odds

 Keep in mind, the court has the discretion to grant or deny a nondisclosure or expungement request.
-Having help from an experienced criminal defense lawyer greatly increases your chances of a successful outcome.
+Having help from an experienced criminal defense lawyer greatly increases your chances of a successful result.

 Learn more about the process and eligibility by consulting with my office at 972-645-4753